octobercms/docs/user-guide/quickstart/editor/content-files.md

 <h1 class="text-3xl font-bold mb-4">Welcome to My Website</h1>
 <p class="text-lg text-gray-600 mb-6">
     This is your first page built with October CMS.
-The layout provides the header and footer — this page just fills in the content.
+The layout provides the header and footer, and this page just fills in the content.
 </p>

 <div class="prose mt-8">